gflohr/qgoda-site/en/docs/index.md

 generating a handful of web sites without problems.</p>
 [% END %]

+[% IF asset.lingua != 'en' %]
+[% WRAPPER components/infobox.html
+           type='warning' title='Incomplete Translation!' %]
+The translation for this site is not yet ready.
+The parts that are not yet translated will be displayed in English instead.
+[% END %]
+[% END %]

 Setting up your own blog, portfolio or company web site with Qgoda is simple and straightforward.
 Yet, Qgoda comes with a unique feature set that makes even complex websites feasible and fun to implement.
 The highlights are: